13 Ways To Skyrocket Energy Levels

 Having too much to do tires us out.
 According to Harvard Health, if you are running around the entire day, it is stressful and it takes a toll on your emotional wellbeing.
 Take a long hard look at your To-Do list and see what items you can leave for another day.
 Does the laundry really need to be folded today?
 Does dinner have to be so complicated?
 Is that report really due right this second?
 If you are honest, the answer is probably no.

-Certain foods amp you up so it is best to make sure that you are eating them on a regular basis.
+Certain foods amp you up by providing a lot of energy and nutrients to your body, so it is best to make sure that you are eating them on a regular basis.
 All foods should be organic and the best quality that you can find.
 These include:

 - Dark chocolate